 Samantha: [laughs] I bet.

-Aimee: Yeah, I can’t go anywhere.
-So I have a lint roller in my briefcase, in my car, in my office, in my home, so I can both work with pets and occasionally work like a professional adult.
+Aimee: Yeah, I can't go anywhere.
+So I have a lint roller in my briefcase, in my car, in my office, in my home, so I can both work with pets and occasionally work as a professional adult.

 Samantha: [laughs] We have two dogs and four cats, so I completely understand the battle of the hair.
 We do that every single day.
 I am also going to link to your website, Ally sent that to me and I checked it out a little bit.
 Today we're going to talk about a lost dog which is every pet owner's nightmare — lost pets, not just dogs but cats too.

-Aimee: A micro-chip is a tiny little electronic device, about the size of a grain of rice, and it actually has an RFID technology embedded in it.
-It’s what’s called passive RFID.
+Aimee: A microchip is a tiny little electronic device, about the size of a grain of rice, and it actually has RFID technology embedded in it.
+It's what's called passive RFID.
 And what that means is that the device just stores a number in one little circuit, and in order to tell someone at a veterinary office or shelter its number so that they can reunite you with your pet, it has to be activated by a scanner.
-So the scanner and the micro-chip are a system that need to work together.
-The shelters and vets offices have scanners, and it’s standard practice everywhere in the country that when a lost pet comes in, they scan for that microchip.
+So the scanner and the micro-chip are a system that needs to work together.
+The shelters and vets offices have scanners, and it's standard practice everywhere in the country that when a lost pet comes in, they scan for that microchip.
 The scanner and the micro-chip talk, and the micro-chip tells the scanner its number.

 Think of it almost as a social security number for your pet.
-Then you’re able to look up that number in a database and connect the number of the chip to the pet owner’s contact information.
-What’s really important about that, though, is that people sometimes forget, is because that microchip only stores the number, you have to keep your micro-chip number registered in a database with your up-to-date contact information so that a shelter or a veterinarian can reunite you with your lost pet.
+Then you're able to look up that number in a database and connect the number of the chip to the pet owner's contact information.
+What's really important about that, though, is that people sometimes forget, is because that microchip only stores the number, you have to keep your microchip number registered in a database with your up-to-date contact information so that a shelter or a veterinarian can reunite you with your lost pet.